 - show it to your significant other and see if they like what you are planning to do; or even better collaborate on the marking up together

-- take it to a nursery to get some advice on what plants you should buy for the space based on your design for it
+- take it to your local nursery to get some advice on what plants you should buy for the space based on your design for it

-- post it on social media to get feedback from others of what you are proposing to do – I see this quite often in the Facebook gardening groups I am a member of
+- post it on social media to get feedback from others of what you are proposing to do or to get ideas of what to do – I see this quite often in the Facebook gardening groups I am a member of

 Hopefully now you can see the power of marking up garden photos.
 The steps are simple, but the results will be amazing.
 Use the technique you most feel comfortable with, either printing the photos out and drawing on them with traditional writing implements or go completely digital like I do and mark up the photos with software.
 You’ll get a visual guide that you can then follow to transform your outdoor space into a tranquil garden.